Gorguts

 Gorguts is a Canadian death metal band formed near Sherbrooke, Quebec, in 1989.
-The band has gone through various membership changes since its inception; its only constant member has been guitarist-vocalist and co-founding member Luc Lemay, who remains the driving force of the band.
+Since its inception, the band has undergone numerous membership changes.
+The sole constant member has been co-founding member and guitarist-vocalist Luc Lemay, who remains the band's driving force.
 To date, they have released five full-length albums and one EP.
 Their most recent release, Pleiades' Dust, was released on May 13, 2016.
-Their latest full-length album, Colored Sands was released in 2013 and was nominated for a Juno Award.
-Musically, the band is known for its complex, dense form of technical death metal, and has become "one of the most advanced, experimental, and challenging groups in the entire genre."
+Their latest full-length album, Colored Sands, was released in 2013 and was nominated for a Juno Award.
+The band is known for its complex, dense form of technical death metal, and has become "one of the most advanced, experimental, and challenging groups in the entire genre."